 Why be a better student?

-Odds are, you do not need us to convince you how important school is.
+Although, you do not need us to convince you how important school is.
 You already know it and that is why you are here.
-For many people school can feel like a frustrating and out-of-control experience.
+For many people, school can feel like a frustrating and out-of-control experience.
 We hear students say things like, “I’m just not good at school” or “I just don’t get this.”
 Do NOT fall into the trap of believing that your potential is limited in this way.
-If you are feeling frustrated with school, it might be because you have not been taught the strategies and study skills to set you up for success.
+If you are feeling frustrated with school, it might be because you have not been taught the methods and study skills to set you up for success.

 Are you on board yet?
 Here’s a summary of what we’ve discussed so far: